Service Change Announcements

 inventoryLog property of

 CreateFleet API will be a required parameter.
-See the CreateFleet and UpdateFleet operations for
+See the CreateFleet and UpdateFleet operations for details.

 Service Change: The DB System backup retention period has been reduced from 10,000 to 365 days.